Basic Quantum Algorithms

 \section{How to implement the oracle on a quantum computer}

 The first step in developing a quantum algorithm that solves Grover's problem is the implementation of the function $f$.
-Since $f$ is a Boolean function whose truth table has a single row with output 1, $f$ can be implemented with a multiqubit Toffoli gate activated by $x_0$, as described in Sec.~\ref{sec:circ_Boolean_fcn} on Page~\pageref{sec:circ_Boolean_fcn}.
+Since $f$ is a Boolean function whose truth table has a single row with output 1, $f$ can be implemented with a multi-controlled NOT gate activated by $x_0$, as described in Section~\ref{sec:circ_Boolean_fcn} on Page~\pageref{sec:circ_Boolean_fcn}.
 This gate has an associated unitary matrix $U_{f}$, which is defined by its action on the computational basis as

 where $x$ is a $n$-bit string and $i$ is a bit.
 The first register has $n$ qubits and the second register has one qubit.
 If we take $i=0$, the above equation reduces to